EsraaMamoun/todo-code-listing/README.md

 2. Navigate to the root directory of the project you want to scan for TODO comments.

+3. Run Command
+   `npm install -g todo-code-listing`

-3. Run the todo-listing command followed by the required arguments:
+4. Run the todo-listing command followed by the required arguments:

 `todo-listing <projectPath> <outputFile> <fileExtensions>`